St. Lawrence University homepage SLU Physics homepage

 • Black tracks: the accessory photogate sits on top of the wood platform used to raise the track; note that the flag will need to be moved to the front of the cart so that the timer can be tripped at 40 cm: see this photo

-• Silver tracks: the accessory photogate sits on top of a second, lower wood platform or chunk of 2×6: see this photo
+• Silver tracks: the accessory photogate sits on top of a second, lower wood platform: see this photo

 • The photogates are positioned so that they are tripped when the front edge of the cart reaches a specific position on the track, the same as with the Cons. of E. experiment.
 Once again, the procedure in the instructions is necessary since the flag is not flush with the front edge of the cart.
 Some students may realize that the flag can be moved to the front edge of the cart.
 This is fine, but the flags on the carts they will use on the lab practical are fixed in place, so knowing the correct procedure is important.
 Don't tell them about the lab-practical carts, but ask what they would do if the cart was fixed in place.
 Some might try to measure the offset, which is a lot harder and will introduce more error than just following the instructions!